Lopburi, Thailand’s Monkey City: 2026 Visitor’s Guide

 King Narai’s Palace & National Museum

 The restored Phra Narai Ratchaniwet palace once hosted royalty and foreign ambassadors.
-The complex also houses the Somdet Phra Narai National Museum, perfect for understanding Lopburi’s royal history.
-Nearby, Ban Wichayen, a former French residence, highlights the historic diplomatic ties between Siam and Europe.
+The complex also includes the Somdet Phra Narai National Museum, which is one of the best places to understand Lopburi’s royal and diplomatic past.
+Nearby, Ban Wichayen, a former French residence, reflects the city’s historic ties with Europe.

 The monkeys are wild animals.
-While mostly accustomed to humans, they can be unpredictable.
+While they are used to people, they can still be unpredictable.
 Follow these rules for a safe and respectful visit.

 • Do NOT feed the monkeys.
 Feeding encourages dependency and aggression.